Microscopic Phase-Transition Framework for Gate-Tunable Superconductivity in Monolayer WTe$_2$

-{\sl SC model.---}We begin with the standard microscopic Hamiltonian for $s$-wave superconductors (see Supplement Materials).
-The SC order parameter is written as $\Delta=|\Delta|e^{i\delta\theta({\bf R})}$, with $|\Delta|$ and $\delta\theta({\bf R})$ being the SC gap and phase, respectively.
-The phase fluctuation is defined as ${\bf p}_s={\bf \nabla_R}\delta\theta({\bf R})/2$.
-The phase dynamics ${\bf p}_{s}$ can be decomposed into two orthogonal components~\cite{benfatto10}: the longitudinal ${\bf p}_{s,\parallel}$ one, associated with NG long‐wavelength (smooth) phase fluctuations, and the transverse ${\bf p}_{s,\perp}$ one, corresponding to BKT vortex fluctuations (topological defects).
-The NG phase fluctuations, acting as a SC momentum~\cite{ambegaokar1961electromagnetic,nambu1960quasi,nambu2009nobel,littlewood1981gauge}, are expected to renormalize the SC gap~\cite{PhysRevB.97.054510,yang2021theory,PhysRevB.70.214531,PhysRevB.102.060501}, in a gauge manner analogous to the way a vector potential can influence the SC gap~\cite{ambegaokar1961electromagnetic,nambu1960quasi,nambu2009nobel}.
-The resulting SC gap equation then reads
+The longitudinal one ${\bf p}_{s,\parallel}$ (curl-free) is associated with NG long‐wavelength (smooth) fluctuations, and the transverse one ${\bf p}_{s,\perp}$ (divergence-free) corresponds to the BKT vortex fluctuations (topological defects) since only this part carries vorticity.} The NG fluctuations, acting as a SC momentum~\cite{ambegaokar1961electromagnetic,nambu1960quasi,nambu2009nobel,littlewood1981gauge}, are expected to renormalize the SC gap~\cite{PhysRevB.97.054510,yang2021theory,PhysRevB.70.214531,PhysRevB.102.060501}, in a gauge manner analogous to the way a vector potential can influence the SC gap~\cite{ambegaokar1961electromagnetic,nambu1960quasi,nambu2009nobel}.
+The resulting gap equation {(Sec.~SI~B):}